Nikon 16-80mm f/2.8-4E ED VR DX AF-S Nikkor

 Vignetting at 18mm is equally faint, hardly noticeable.

-Here's the bottom line: If you have a good Nikon DX camera, like a D7100 or D7200, or perhaps a D7000, and you are looking for a very good wide-angle-to-mid-range zoom, and can afford the stiff price of the 16-80 or can wait until it drops out of the stratosphere, I'd recommend it.
-But if you want to save some serious money, the 18-140 offers much better bang for the buck.
-I have no present plan to buy a 16-80, but if my 18-140 falls off a cliff...which is not beyond the realm of possibility, in the kind of shooting I do...and I can find a refurbished 16-80 in the $600-$700 range, yes, I'd buy one.
-I can always use my excellent 70-300 VR for that 80-140 range the 16-80 lacks.
+Here's the bottom line: If you have a good Nikon DX camera, like a D7200 or D7500, and you are looking for a very good wide-angle-to-mid-range zoom, and can afford the stiff price of the 16-80, or wait until it drops out of the stratosphere, or are willing to buy a used one, as I was, I'd recommend it.
+But if you want to save some serious money on a new one, the 18-140 offers much better bang for the buck.

 9 out of 10 points and recommended by thejohnz (6 reviews)Very Sharp with exellent contrastDistortion (both barrel and pincushion)

 I purchased this lens to go with my D7200.
 I have mostly been an FX user the last 4 years and currently also own a D750 and D800.
 My interest in going back to the DX camera and lenses started with using the D7200 as a way to get extra reach for my telephoto lenses such as the Nikkor 80-400mm VR and the newest Nikkor 300mmF4 VR.reviewed July 29th, 2015 (purchased for $1,066)

 I was enjoying how well the D7200 worked with these lenses but I no longer had any wide angle "walk around lens" to use with this camera.

 I did have the Nikkor 24-120mmF4 VR and the 24-85mmF3.5/5.6 VR but those lenses are best suited for the FX format.